Kicking regular guacamole up a notch by adding in CHEESE!! Still only 129 calories per serving, it's a perfect snack for Cinco de Mayo!

 - 3 ripe avocados (black or dark purple, yields to gentle pressure)

-- Combine all of the chopped ingredients into a large bowl and add in cheese and 1 1/2 Tbsp of the lime juice.
+- Combine all of the chopped ingredients into a large bowl and add in 1 C grated sharp cheddar cheese and 1 ½ tablespoon of the lime juice.

 - Mix both bowls of ingredients together.

 - Push the pits into the dip and top with plastic wrap, pressed onto the surface of the guacamole, to prevent browning.

 - Allow to refrigerate for at least 1 hour before serving.

 - Enjoy!! 🙂

 See post notes for tips on how to choose and store avocados!

 Keywords: guacamole, appetizer, cinco de mayo food, easy, low calorie Mexican, cheesy guacamole, snack